 Reinstall the software/Reset Date and Time

-The easiest way to reset a trial version of the software is that you can uninstall it and then re-install it again.
+The easiest way to reset a trial version of the software is to uninstall it and then re-install it again.
 This will reset the trial version.
-Most modern software use advanced techniques and will not allow you to reset the trial version of the software even after re-installation.
+Most modern software uses advanced techniques and will not allow you to reset the trial version of the software even after re-installation.

 The other workaround is to play with your system date and time.
-You can adjust your system clock to a previous date after installing the software.
-The software will continue to work as it uses the system date to see if the 30 day trial period is over or not.
-Most modern software have protection against this method.
+You can adjust your system clock to a earlier date after installing the software.
+The software will continue to work, as it uses the system date to see if the 30 day trial period is over.
+Most modern software has protection against this method.
 If these two methods fail, you may see the next method.

 Usually trial software will save their licensing information in a registry key or a file on the hard drive.
-Most third party uninstaller tools will include a registry monitor and a file monitor.
-They will save each and every action performed by the installer of the trial software.
-You can then uninstall the trial software using the third party uninstaller which will delete all the registry entries and files created by the trial software.
+Most third-party uninstaller tools will include a registry monitor and a file monitor.
+They will save every action performed by the installer of the trial software.
+You can then uninstall the trial software using the third-party uninstaller, which will delete all the registry entries and files created by the trial software.

-You may try out some free apps like Revo Uninstaller, Glary Utilities and GeekUninstaller.
-You may also try out more powerful commercial apps like Total Uninstall or Your Uninstaller.
+You may try some free apps like Revo Uninstaller, Glary Utilities and GeekUninstaller.
+You may also try out more powerful commercial apps, like Total Uninstall or Your Uninstaller.
 If the trial software uses the Internet to get the licensing info, you may block Internet access for that particular program.

 Backup and restore registry

-If you haven’t installed the software yet and you’re sure that the software uses the Windows Registry to save its licensing information, you can backup the registry and then restore it when the software is about to expire.
+If you haven’t installed the software yet, and you’re sure the software uses the Windows Registry to save its licensing information, you can backup the registry and then restore it when the software is about to expire.

 Using Time Stopper software

-Time Stopper is a popular software which has been created exactly for the task of freezing the time of trial software.
+Time Stopper is a popular software created to freeze the time of trial software.
 Time Stopper will stop the trial time when it is used.
-If the trial period has already ended, it is of no use to use Time Stopper as it will not be able to reverse the time.
+If the trial period has already ended, it is of no use to use Time Stopper, as it will not reverse the time.

 Using Time Stopper is quite easy.
-Just browse the executable of the trial software, choose the date that you want to freeze.
-This date should be within the trial period of the software otherwise it will not work.
+Just browse the executable of the trial software, choose the date you want to freeze.
+This date should be within the trial period of the software, otherwise it will not work.
 Then you can open the software on the specified date and time.

-Please note that Time Stopper installer will try to install other addon software.
+Please note that the Time Stopper installer will try to install other add-on software.
 You can uncheck these not to be installed.

 Using RunAsDate software